vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--cn`

-A network for container VMs to use for external communication when you  run `docker run` or `docker create` with the `--net` option.
+A network for container VMs to use for external communication when container developers  run `docker run` or `docker create` with the `--net` option.

-To specify a container network, you provide the name of a distributed port group for the container VMs to use, and a descriptive name for the container network that is used by Docker.
+To specify a container network, you provide the name of a distributed port group for the container VMs to use, and a descriptive name for the container network for use by Docker.
 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.

 - The distributed port group must exist before you run `vic-machine create`.
-- You cannot use the same distributed port group that you use for the bridge network.
+- You cannot use the same distributed port group as you use for the bridge network.
 - You can create the distributed port group on the same distributed virtual switch as the distributed port group that you use for the bridge network.
 - The descriptive name appears under `Networks` when you run `docker info` on the deployed virtual container host.
 - Container developers use the descriptive name in the `--net` option when they run `docker run` or `docker create`.

-If you do not specify the `container-network` option, or if you run `docker run` or `docker create` without specifying `--net`, container VMs use the bridge network.
+If you do not specify the `container-network` option, or if container developers run `docker run` or `docker create` without specifying `--net`, container VMs use the bridge network.

-If the network that you specify does not support DHCP, you must also specify the `container-network-gateway` option.
+If the network that you specify in the `container-network` option does not support DHCP, you must also specify the `container-network-gateway` option.

 <pre>--container-network <i>distributed_port_group_name</i>:<i>container_network_name</i></pre>